 On 30 May 2018 the College incorporated a new entity Moreton Hall FEC which will be used as a funding vehicle for the Moreton Hall restoration project.
+Moreton Hall FEC did not trade during 2018/19.
 Digital West Midlands Ltd was incorporated on 28 Feb 2018 as a Joint Venture with City College Coventry & North Warwickshire and South Leicestershire College to promote digital apprenticeships.
-Both companies are limited by £1 guarantee and neither traded in 2017/18.
+The College's exposure is limited to £1 in each of these entities